phac-nml/gnali/README.md

 ------------------

-gNALI (gene nonessentiality and loss-of-function identifier) is a tool to find (high confidence) potential loss of function variants of genes.
+gNALI (gene nonessentiality and loss-of-function identifier) is a tool to find (high confidence) potential loss of function variants of genes. gNALI has built-in support for gnomADv2.1.1 and gnomadv3 (https://gnomad.broadinstitute.org/) and can be set up to be used with other VCF databases.

+NOTE: loss-of-function is influenced by the genome build.
+Not all variants available in gnomADv2.1.1 are available in gnomADv3 and vice versa.

 ## Getting Started ##
 ---------------------

-1. Install Python 3.6 or later.
+1. Install Python>=3.6 and use `pip install gnali` or clone the repository and use `pip install /path/to/gnali`
 2. From a terminal, type `gnali --help` to display options.

 ## Usage ##